dav3860/vmbix/README.md

 This project is a fork of the original VmBix by ihryamzik (https://code.google.com/p/vmbix/)

+## Get the latest release binaries
+Check the [Releases](https://github.com/dav3860/vmbix/releases) section for the latest ZIP archive of VmBix.
+Extract the archive and install the files (see below).

-## Build from source
+## Or build from source
-Note: you'll need to install jdk and ant to follow this article.
+Note: you'll need to install JDK and Apache Ant to follow this article.
 Sources could also be compiled manually, without ant.

 ### Download source code
 ```